Abraaj Capital unit nabs Indian remittance firm, eyes more buys

 He said the firm was looking for technology in certain areas such as mobile payments, pre-pay cards and home delivery payments.

-Network International is 49-percent owned by private equity house Abraaj Capital and 51-percent held by Emirates NBD .
+Network International is 49-percent owned by private equity house Abraaj Capital and 51-percent held by Emirates NBD ENBD.DU.

 Dubai-based Abraaj has been expected to offload its stake in the card payment processor, either through a public listing in either London or Hong Kong or a private sale, Trivedi said.
 However, there were no plans in place at the current time, he added.

-Deloitte, FT Advisors Ltd and AZB & Partners advised Network International, while UBS, PricewaterhouseCoopers and Nishith Desai Associates assisted Times Internet Limited, TimesofMoney’s previous owner.
-(Reporting by David French; Editing by Amran Abocar)
+Deloitte, FT Advisors Ltd and AZB & Partners advised Network International, while UBS UBSN.VX, PricewaterhouseCoopers and Nishith Desai Associates assisted Times Internet Limited, TimesofMoney’s previous owner.